TaoLinBoys/NewEggShell/README.md

 	- Has basic redirecting capabilities (< >)

 ##Attempted:
-	- we dont sux
+	- >>, but for some reason, I cannot get the file name in this function

 ##Bugs:
-	- we sux
+	-

 ##Files & Function Headers:
 ###Execute.c